 Fees are charged to cover the gap between the cost of programs and services and the funding provided by the province.^

 Q. I can’t afford to pay the fees all at once.
 What options do I have to pay these fees?

 The CBE provides parents with flexible payment options, including:

-Q. How can I register for noon supervision or bus transportation?
+Q. How can I register for lunch supervision or bus transportation?

 Q. When do I need to pay my fees?